TimGJ/NHSTechnicalTest/README.md

 `$ python3 NHSTechnicalTestPart3.py`

-this assumes that the `import_data.csv` file is in the current directory and by default will write output to `failed_validation.csv` in the current directory as specified.
+this assumes that the `import_data.csv` file is in the current directory and by default will write output to `failed_validation.csv` and matched records to `successeded_validation.csv` both in the current directory as specified.

 These defaults can be overridden using the `--input`, `--matched` and `--unmatched` options respectively e.g.